 In our first Hardstyle 101 post with Zack Henderson he broke down the Kettlebell Snatch.
-If this is your first time reading in the Hardstyle 101 series, we recommend you start there as Zack covers a couple of introduction items other than just the execise itself.
-In this post, Zack breaks down The Press.
+If this is your first time reading in the Hardstyle 101 series, we recommend you start there as Zack covers a couple of introduction items other than just the exercise itself.
+In this post, Zack breaks down The kettlebell Press.

 Zack has previously shown us how applying kettlebell movements can help improve your power lifting numbers.
 We love working with Zack because of his knowledge and understanding of not only kettlebells movements but how they can be applied to different aspects of working out as well as being able to thoroughly explain them.

-by Zack Henderson:
+By Zack Henderson: